awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-policies.md

 # Assigning parameter policies<a name="parameter-store-policies"></a>

-Parameter policies help you manage a growing set of parameters by enabling you to assign specific criteria to a parameter such as an expiration date or *time to live*\.
+Parameter policies help you manage a growing set of parameters by allowing you to assign specific criteria to a parameter such as an expiration date or *time to live*\.
 Parameter policies are especially helpful in forcing you to update or delete passwords and configuration data stored in Parameter Store, a capability of AWS Systems Manager\.
 Parameter Store offers the following types of policies: `Expiration`, `ExpirationNotification`, and `NoChangeNotification`\.

 **Note**
 To implement password rotation lifecycles, use AWS Secrets Manager\.
 You can rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle using Secrets Manager\.
 For more information, see [What is AWS Secrets Manager?](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.